floriansalihovic/webglbootstrap/README.md

 Data visualizations were always my beloved since I am married to application development ...
 D3.js is so to say my adopted daughter ... with WebGL, I can finally escape the DOM.
 This post is heavily - almost copied - by the starter of [Mozilla's "Getting started with WebGL"](https://developer.mozilla.org/en-US/docs/Web/WebGL/Getting_started_with_WebGL) ... but I simply got frustrated because I am a too fast at yanking failing code into my editor.
 Also, there is no public repo and it might be a good excise to right it down in my own words and I might be able to avoid some global variables ...

-Please have an up2date browser because I write cutting edge code that relies on the world of tomorrow.
+Please have an up2date browser because we're going to write cutting edge code that relies on the world of [today](https://www.khronos.org/registry/webgl/specs/1.0/).

 ## Engage